 In 1992, spring Chinook Select Area commercial fisheries began in Youngs Bay.
 Initially, Youngs Bay fisheries were restricted to the spring season, with periods from late April through early June totaling less than 15 days annually.
 Landings during the first five years of this fishery ranged from 155-851 spring Chinook.
 As smolt releases increased, winter and summer seasons were added to harvest more returning hatchery adults.
 Winter seasons during late February through early March were initiated in 1998 to harvest early returning spring Chinook.
 Starting in 2006, the Youngs Bay winter season was extended from mid-March into early April by managing the fishery inseason when total impacts to upriver spring Chinook remained below expectations.
-Initially, additional fishing periods were either confined to upstream areas of Youngs Bay or limited to short periods (≤4 hours; proximate to low tide) to reduce harvest of non-local fish.
+Initially, additional fishing periods were either confined to upstream areas of Youngs Bay or limited to short periods (\leq 4 hours; proximate to low tide) to reduce harvest of non-local fish.
 In recent years, both strategies have been used simultaneously to avoid extended closures which typically occur in late March and early April.
 Beginning in 1999, summer seasons from mid-June through July were adopted to provide opportunity to harvest late-returning spring Chinook and early returning SAB fall Chinook.
-During 2000-2021, harvest of Chinook in Youngs Bay winter, spring and summer fisheries ranged from 969-20,751 fish and averaged 6,346 fish.
+During 2000-2022, harvest of Chinook in Youngs Bay winter, spring and summer fisheries ranged from 969-20,751 fish and averaged 6,700 fish.
 See Table 30 for Chinook harvest during winter, spring, and summer seasons for all Select Area sites since 1993.

-Winter season periods were initiated in Blind Slough in 2000 and in Knappa Slough in 2013 with average landings of 142 Chinook (2013-2021).
+Winter season periods were initiated in Blind Slough in 2000 and in Knappa Slough in 2013 with average landings of 175 Chinook (2013-2022).
 Spring commercial fisheries in Blind Slough began in 1998 and were expanded to include Knappa Slough in 1999 as returns increased.
 Minimizing impacts to upriver-origin spring Chinook, crowding, interactions with recreational boaters, and maintaining concurrence with season structure in other Select Area sites were considered when adopting fishing periods.
-Annual spring season landings have ranged from 262-3,240 Chinook since 2000, averaging 1,422 fish.
+Annual spring season landings in Blind and Knappa sloughs from 2000 to 2023 have ranged from 262-3,240 Chinook, averaging 1,420.
 A one-year trial summer season was adopted in Blind and Knappa sloughs in 1999 but resulted in a harvest of only three spring Chinook.
 In 2015 and 2016, due to higher-than-expected harvest in late spring, fisheries in Blind/Knappa Slough were extended into the summer timeframe (mid-June-July) and a summer season has been adopted each year since 2016.
-Harvest in Blind/Knappa Slough during summer fisheries from 2015 to 2021 has averaged 510 fish.
-Annual winter/spring/summer season landings have ranged from 500-3,500 and averaged 1,700 Chinook since 2000.
+Harvest in Blind/Knappa Slough during summer fisheries from 2015 to 2022 has averaged 574 fish.
+Annual winter/spring/summer season landings have ranged from 500-3,500 Chinook since 2000, averaging 1,751.